Laws about mental illness in Victoria

 There are laws about:

-• the treatment of people with a mental illness, particularly if they are being treated against their will
+- how people can receive mental health treatment, particularly if they are being treated against their will

-• the rights of people with a mental illness, including how they receive treatment.
+- the rights of people receiving a mental health treatment.

 Mental illness